PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 ## Modelling differences

 The user must be aware of following unsupported features or differences in conversion.

-Currently, the conversions only support powerflow calculations and their relevant attributes.
+* Currently, the conversions only support powerflow calculations and their relevant attributes.
-Any feature involving a PV bus, ie. generator, DC line are unsupported as of now.
+* Any feature involving a PV bus, ie. generator, DC line are unsupported as of now.
+* Due to differences between the power-grid-model and Pandapower, some components in one model are modeled as multiple components in the other or vise versa.
+  The converter has a `lookup_id` method to query the relation between the IDs.

+In addition, the following component-specific modelling differences exist.

 ### Load